top of page

 Over the last two years, Medical Diplomats International has had four one-month long missions.
 In that time, MDI has lectured over 2,000 students and school staff and performed cancer education screening of 1,358 women.
 We empower women by starting with their healthcare.

-implements and supports local and governmental healthcare infrastructure
+implementation and support of local and governmental healthcare infrastructure

 Screenshot 2026-04-25 at 16_edited_edite